Jordan Dechtman | May 20, 2026

 Inheriting an annuity can be a financial boon.

 Annuities can be somewhat complex instruments, and their taxation is even more difficult to understand.
-We believe It’s essential to do your research and consult with a financial advisor before making any decisions.
+Consulting with a qualified financial advisor before making any distribution decisions is an important step in managing taxes on an inherited annuity.

 Discuss Your Inherited Annuity with a Financial Advisor